 Spiritual writers tell us that this event happened as a preparation for the disciples.
 Jesus was aware that His time to go to Jerusalem, to suffer, and eventually to die, will be too much for the disciples to bear at this time.
 They still are not strong in the faith.
 Jesus had to show them that He is truly the Lord, the Son of God, the Savior of Israel.
 It was a real privilege for this three men, Peter, James and John, to be selected for this manifestation.
 These same men will be the pillars of the new Christian Church.
 The appearance of Moses and Elijah, symbols of the Law and the Prophets, tells the disciples that Jesus is the fulfillment of both the Old and the New covenant.
 The voice in heaven saying "This is my beloved Son" is an echo of the same voice at Jesus' Baptism, when the same voice commanded us to listen to Him.

 What does this mean to us?
 I'll tell you what it means to me.
 It tells me of the gentleness of God.
-How many times in my life when God allowed me to experience wonderful events and allowed me to meet wonderful people so that during times of trials and difficulties I was strengthened.
+How many times in my life when God allows me to experience wonderful events and allows me to meet wonderful people so that during times of trials and difficulties I am strengthened.
 When I feel overwhelmed with the challenges and trials of my religious life, I call to mind the joy I felt when I first pronounced my vows making me the bride of Christ and finally my perpetual vows, making me the Spouse of Jesus forever.
-When friends seem to have forgotten me, I remember the fun times and laughter we had together when things were not so busy and occupied.
-When my prayer life is dry and I can't seem to think of God and his promises, I remember the times when my heart filled with delight at the thought that I live with Jesus in the Blessed Sacrament every moment of the day in our little Chapel next to my cell.
-When we lose someone we love to death, I remember their faces and their words, their lives and works, then my heart is consoled because even for a short time, I had them.
+When relationships change and friendships end, I remember the fun times and laughter shared together.
+When my prayer life is dry and I can't seem to think of God and his promises, I remember the times when my heart filled with delight at the thought that I live with Jesus in the Blessed Sacrament every moment of the day.
+When I lose someone I love to death, I will remember their faces and their words, their lives and works, then my heart will be consoled because even for a short time, I had them.

 The faith of Abraham is a model of discipleship.
 To believe in God means to believe that he first exists.
-For Abraham to leave everything behind, embark on a journey with unknown destination, he must first have tremendous faith to sustain what is hidden from his understanding.
+For Abraham to leave everything behind, to embark on a journey with unknown destination, he must first have tremendous faith to sustain what was hidden from his understanding.
 To embrace the teachings of Jesus as recorded in the Gospels means to believe that He is worthy of our trust and that he truly knows what is good for us.
 Faith is the assurance of things unseen.
-It was Mary's faith alone which makes the Church present her to us as a model of discipleship.
+It was Mary's faith which makes her a model of discipleship.
 Faith is the the litmus test of true discipleship and from this faith flows all of our good deeds and acts of charity.